-Anchor tenant Sky comprises 54% of annualized rental income (as of 31 December 2015).
+Anchor tenant Sky comprises approximately a half of the property's annualized rental income (as of 30 September 2016).
 Sky is an upmarket grocery chain operating 4 shops, all in Riga.
 It distinguishes itself from larger country-wide retail chains (for example, Maxima and Rimi) by stocking higher quality, more exclusive products.
 Hence, its target customer group is of higher income than average customer of national retailers.
 Sky chain is owned by local investors.
 Satellite tenants in the property are typical to a neighborhood SC including a pharmacy, a restaurant, a pet shop, etc. Only two of them, Cup & Cino (café) and A Aptieka (pharmacy), occupy larger than 100 sqm spaces.
-The property was effectively fully occupied as of 31 December 2015.
+The property was effectively fully occupied on 30 September 2016.

-Table 27: Details of Sky Supermarket, 31 December 2015
+Table 27: Details of Sky Supermarket, 30 September 2016

 Table 27.
-Details of 3ky 3u permarket, 31 December 2013
+Details of Sky Supermarket, 30 September 2010

 Acquisition date 1 January 2013

-Acquisition price EUR 4,538 thousand
+Acquisition price EUR 4,510 thousand

 Construction 2000/2010 (renovation)

 Туре Shopping center

 Location Bikernieku st. 120B, Riga, Latvia

 SPV BOF Sky SIA, registry code 40103538571, registered address at Krisjana Valdemara st. 21-20, Riga, Latvia.
-The sole shareholder of the company is the Management Company on behalf of and for the benefit of BOF.
+The sole shareholder of the company is the Management Company on behalf of and for the benefit of the Fund.

 NLA 3,263 sqm

-Fair value EUR 5,150 thousand
+Fair value EUR 5,430 thousand

-Vacancy 0.2%
+Vacancy 0.1%

-WAULT 4.7 years
+WAULT 4.4 years

 No of tenants 24

 Major tenants Sky (grocery) - anchor A Aptieka (pharmacy) Cup & Cino (restaurant) Douglas (cosmetics) Grenardi (jewellery)

-8.5.2.
+6.9.2.
 Tenants, Lease Contracts and Property Management

-BOF outsources property management services from a specialized property management services provider.
+The Fund outsources property management services from a specialized property management services provider.
 Outsourced property management functions include letting out vacant premises, organising lease contract negotiations with tenants, day-to-day relationship with tenants, marketing of properties (for instance, developing marketing strategies), invoicing tenants and paying property operating expenses.
-Successful property management is an important value driver for BOF and the Fund as it maximizes returns of owned real estate assets.
+Successful property management is an important value driver for the Fund as it maximizes returns of owned real estate assets.
 The Management Company closely oversees property managers and reviews their performance on a continuous basis.
-Representatives of the Management Company in the boards of SPVs must sign off all newly negotiated lease contracts with a size of at least 100 sqm.
+Representatives of the Management Company in boards of SPVs must sign off all newly negotiated lease contracts with a size of at least 100 sqm.
 Furthermore, their approval is required for investing in redesigning/adopting premises to tenants' needs.
+Property management service providers for newly acquired properties are selected via tenders on a property by property basis.
+For more details on the property managers that are now contracted by the Fund see section 7.8 "Property Management Service".